-Following on from the good reviews of “Junior Mackenzie” (2008), “Songs From The Top Of A Mountain” (2010), “Melodies For The End Of The World” (2012) and his mini acoustic tours of the States, “Mr. Good Horse” (2014) represents a step forward and somewhat of a reinvention for a musician whose style is difficult to pigeon-hole.
-He has toured with the Kills and has supported internationally famous artists such as Frank Black, Richard Hawley, Zucchero, Greg Dulli, Radio Moscow, Gomez, Smile, Jacobo Serra, Ainara Legardón and ex-Sunday Drivers Jero Romero.
+Succeding the good reviews of “Junior Mackenzie” (2008), “Songs From The Top Of A Mountain” (2010), “Melodies For The End Of The World” (2012) and “Mr. Good Horse” (2014), "Files Of Life” (2017) represents a step forward and somewhat of a reinvention for a musician whose style is difficult to pigeon-hole.
+He has toured with The Kills and has supported internationally famous artists such as Frank Black, Richard Hawley, Zucchero, Greg Dulli, Radio Moscow and Gomez, among others.